N. C. Vasanthakokilam: Early life

 NCV was born as Kamakshi in Irinjalakkuda, Cochin State of British India, the present Kerala.
 Her family then shifted to Nagapattinam, Madras Presidency (nowTamil Nadu).
 Her father, Chandrashekhara Iyer sent her under the tutelage of Nagapattinam 'Jalra' Gopala Iyer, an accompanist in Harikatha performances.
 In 1936, the family moved to Madras, where she started giving concerts.
 She won the first prize in vocal music at the Madras Music Academy annual conference of 1938, which was presided over by Ariyakudi Ramanuja Iyengar and declared open by the Yuvaraja of Mysore.

 Her Music

-Her voice was melodious with perfect intonation, sruti, emotion, high-pitched and clear pronunciation of words.
-Her rendering of higher octaves and sruti were remarkably with effortless ease to bring off brigas.
-She sang plenty of Tamil songs.
-She was a regular performer at the festivals of the Tamil Isai Sangam in Madras and Nellai Sangeetha Sabha in Thirunelveli.
+Her voice was described as being melodious with perfect intonation, sruti, emotion, and clear pronunciation of words.
+She was known for her skill in the rendering of higher octaves with ease.
+She was a regular performer of Tamil songs at the festivals of the Tamil Isai Sangam in Madras and Nellai Sangeetha Sabha in Thirunelveli.

 She also performed for the Tyagaraja Aradhana each year between 1942 and 1951.
 NCV ranked among the top performers of the classical singer of that time and many records were released containing her classical and semi-classical songs.
 The famous Carnatic music vocalist Tiger Varadachariar had bestowed upon her the title "Madhurageetha Vani".

 Some of her famous songs are: